mmhs013/CCM/README.md

 - [Yasuyuki BABA](researchgate.net/profile/Yasuyuki_Baba)
 - [Hajime Nakagawa](https://www.researchgate.net/profile/Hajime_Nakagawa)

-## Reference
+## Citation
+You can
-- Haque, A., Shourov, M.H., Al Azad, A.A., Mita, K.S., Zaman, M.W., Mazhar, S., Ali, M.M., Kabir, R., Ansary, M.A., Ahsan, R. and Rahman, M., (2019) [A Cyclone Classifier Model for Real-time Cyclone Warning in Bangladesh.](http://gadri.net/4gsridrr/4thGlobalSummit_presentations/19gadri4105.pdf) 4th Global Summit of Research Institutes for Disaster Risk Reduction, Kyoto, Japan, March 13-15, 2019
+> Haque, A., Shourov, M.H., Al Azad, A.A., Mita, K.S., Zaman, M.W., Mazhar, S., Ali, M.M., Kabir, R., Ansary, M.A., Ahsan, R. and Rahman, M., (2019) [A Cyclone Classifier Model for Real-time Cyclone Warning in Bangladesh.](http://gadri.net/4gsridrr/4thGlobalSummit_presentations/19gadri4105.pdf) 4th Global Summit of Research Institutes for Disaster Risk Reduction, Kyoto, Japan, March 13-15, 2019

 ## Acknowledgement
 This research was a part of a collaborative research project of Science and Technology Research Partnership for Sustainable Development (SATREP) between Bangladesh and the Japan Government funded by JST-JICA.